Cycletouring the

 Don't waste too much time trying to find one and

-head for the emergency department of any
+head for the emergency department of any hospital.

-hospital.Unlike US doctors a Dutch physician will
+Once you've found one, unlike US doctors a Dutch

-pharmacy to cover every unlikely eventuality, even
+contents of the pharmacy to cover every unlikely

-though the same medication will cost a lot less here
+cost a lot less here ;).

 Natural